-The Ross Trust has increased its annual granting allocation for the 2024 financial year to support:
+The Ross Trust has increased its annual granting allocation for the 2025 financial year to support:

-• a focus on building rural community resilience in Victoria.
+• building rural community resilience in Victoria.

 • Educational equity